Apiary Foundry / operator-led growth system

 The click ID disappears after the first page.
 The UTM fields get overwritten.
 The CRM source value becomes “website.”
 Offline conversions never return to Google or Meta.
 Sales outcomes live in a separate tool.
 Dashboards disagree.
 Teams start making budget decisions by instinct because the data cannot carry the argument.

-That is the standard AF brings to measurement work.
+That is the standard AF brings to measurement work: enterprise-level tracking discipline made practical for smaller businesses with focused infrastructure and AI-assisted setup.
 The point is not the brag.
 The point is what becomes possible when data survives:

 How the measurement engine carries data

-Ad click → Landing page → Form capture → CRM → Warehouse → Attribution model → Dashboard → Budget decision → Platform feedback loop
+Ad click → Landing page → Form capture → CRM → Warehouse → Dashboard + Platform feedback loop → Budget decision

 Each step should show the data that must survive: